 And here is the 2nd infographic:

-The images to the right provide further evidence that investing this way is safe.
+The images below provide further evidence that investing this way is safe.
 They were made using the data in this file, which builds on work done by Nobel Prize winning economist Robert R. Shiller and a file produced by Yale University.

 The images show the average annual return that you would have had if you invested in the market as a whole.
 Each image shows this for a different set of investment periods (the ‘investment period’ is how long you have actually held the stocks, if the period is in the past):